mozman/ezdxf/docs/source/drawing.rst

     Get a list of available paper space layouts.

+.. method:: Drawing.create_layout(name, dxfattribs=None)

+    Create a new paper space layout *name*.
+Returns a :class:`Layout` object.
+    Available only for DXF version AC1015 or newer, AC1009 supports only one paper space.

+.. method:: Drawing.delete_layout(name)

+    Delete paper space layout *name* and all its entities.
+Available only for DXF version AC1015 or newer, AC1009 supports only one paper space and you can't delete it.

 .. method:: Drawing.save()

     Write drawing to file-system by using the :attr:`~Drawing.filename` attribute